jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ### Success rate

-_number of passing runs divided by the total number of runs over a period of time_
+<p style="font-size: .75em; font-style: italic;">number of passing runs divided by the total number of runs over a period of time</p>

 {{% note %}}
 Success rate is another indicator, alongside mean time to recovery, of the stability of your application development process.
 However, the impact of success rate on both customers and development teams can vary according to a number of factors.
 Did the failure occur on the default branch or a development branch?
 Did the workflow involve a deployment?
 How important is the application or service being tested?